Step 1: Novelty Search

 I like to compare a patent application to a car.
 You can get a car for $100 or $3,000,000.
 Both are cars but perform differently.
 The same is true with patent applications.
 You can find them cheaper but you may be giving up on quality.

 If this is a litigation matter, then we need to clear conflicts.
-Also, consultations for litigation matters are charged at my normal billing rate.
+Also, consultations for litigation matters do have a consultation fee.
+They are charged at my normal billing rate.
 Please give me a call for my current billing rate.

 For step 1: Novelty Search - You will have to make payment in full before the work is started.

-For step 2: Preparation and filing of patent application - You will have to make payment of 1/2 of the quoted price of the patent application.
+For step 2: Preparation and filing of a patent application - You will have to make payment of 1/2 of the quoted price of the patent application.
 After I provide you with the first draft, you will have be asked to make payment of the second half.
-During the consultation, I will provide a firm-fixed price for the patent application.
+During the consultation, I will provide a firm-fixed-price for the patent application.

 A request to expedite examination of your patent application can be made at the time of filing the nonprovisional patent application.
 The cost will be around $1,400 for a micro-entity and $2,400 for a small entity.
 The Patent Office will examine your patent application in about 4 to 6 months instead of the typical 12 to 24 months turn around time.
 Essentially, the expedite request brings your patent application to the front of the line for examination.